 Action Summary

-- Match comfort to users: standard depth for mixed households; deep seats only if lounging is the priority.
+- Match comfort to users: standard depth works best for mixed households; deeper seats make more sense when lounging is the priority.
+Check against a seat-depth guide.

-- Choose upholstery for your routine: removable covers and tight weaves beat delicate, open linens.
+- Choose upholstery for your routine: removable covers and tighter weaves usually beat delicate, open linens.
+Think in terms of a washable sofa or a family-friendly sofa.

 Related Farmhouse Sofa Topics People Search